 Attorney’s fees are only recoverable in cases where there is a specific statute authorizing them.
 Gulf States Utilities Co v.
 Low, 79 S.W.
 3d 561, 567 (Tex.
 2002).
 There is a statute authorizing an award of attorney fees for certain contract claims and DTPA claims.
 However, attorney’s fees are not recoverable in a personal injury lawsuit from the other side.

-One of the larges true expenses a lawyer must incur in many cases is the cost of expert witness fees.
-The defense can force a plaintiff to bring testimony of a doctor to testify as a medical expert by filing a simple counter-affidavit challenging your medical bills.
+Expert witness fees are not recoverable in a personal injury case in Texas.
+One of the largest expenses a lawyer must incur in many cases is the cost of expert witness fees.
+The defense can force a plaintiff to bring the testimony of a doctor to testify as a medical expert by filing a simple counter-affidavit challenging your medical bills.
 Once the counter-affidavit is filed, failure to bring expert testimony will result in your bills being excluded from evidence.
 If a doctor’s testimony is required, his fees for testifying can run thousands of dollars per hour.
-You cannot force the other side to pay those costs even when you win.
+Sadly, you cannot force the other side to pay those costs even when you win.

 There are many other experts whose testimony may be required in a personal injury case.
 These experts include: